 Almost all of Jupiter’s moons are tiny, with a diameter of less than 10 kilometers.
 This is also one of the reasons why astronomers are constantly finding new moons around both Jupiter and Saturn.

-Jupiter does have some moons that stand out more.
+Jupiter has some moons that stand out more.
 These four major moons are collectively known as Galilean Moons.
 They are Io, Europa, Ganymede, and Callisto.
 Ganymede, with a diameter of 5,262 km, is actually the largest moon in the solar system.
-And, who knows, perhaps Jupiter might regain its title as the most moon-populated planet as scientists believe it may have as many as 200 natural satellites orbiting it.
+Io, the closest of the four Galilean moons, is a fascinating world in its own right.
+It is the most geologically active object in the solar system, with over 400 active volcanoes.

 8. And some of these moons may actually be capable of harboring life